 The Critical Link Between Driver Fatigue and Trucking Accidents

 Driver fatigue is a big problem in the trucking world.
 It leads to many accidents on U.S. roads.
-Studies show how sleep loss affects drivers.
+Studies show how sleep loss affects drivers, slowing reaction times and impairing judgment.
+Learn to spot the signs of truck driver fatigue before they lead to tragedy.

 Statistics on Fatigue-Related Truck Crashes

 Research shows fatigue-related collisions cause a lot of trucking accidents.
 The Federal Motor Carrier Safety Administration (FMCSA) found driver fatigue in nearly 13% of large truck crashes.
-This shows why we need to tackle driver fatigue head-on.
+This shows why we need to tackle driver fatigue head-on—with better regulation, training, and accountability.

 The Physiological Impact of Sleep Deprivation on Driving Performance